SoldierChen/HomePage/_pages/about.md

 Education
 ======

-* National University of Singapore (Sep 2017 - March 2022 expected)
+* National University of Singapore (Sep 2017 - May 2022)
   * Ph.D. in Computer Science

 * Harbin Institute of Technology (Aug 2012 - Jun 2016)